Inflectra/rapise-documentation/docs/Manuals/kb.md

 By default,  when you want to use Rapise to record and playback web tests using either Chrome or Firefox, you simply go to the appropriate web browser "store" and install the extension directly from the store.
 However sometimes you are testing web applications on a machine with no Internet Connectivity.

-### <a onclick="return RegisterKbClick('KB358', 'Hot to disable "Chrome is being controlled by automated test software" message')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB358.aspx">KB358</a> Hot to disable "Chrome is being controlled by automated test software" message
+### <a onclick="return RegisterKbClick('KB358', 'How to disable "Chrome is being controlled by automated test software" message')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB358.aspx">KB358</a> How to disable "Chrome is being controlled by automated test software" message

 When you run a test with Selenium - Chrome profile the browser is launched with a warning message below the address bar.
 It can be disabled.